JuliaDataCubes/YAXArrays.jl/docs/src/UserGuide/faq.md

 ds = Dataset(; (d_keys .=> yax_list)...)
 ````

-and it looks like there some small differences in the axes, they are being printed independently although they should be the same.
+and, it looks like there some small differences in the axes, they are being printed independently although they should be the same.
 Well, they are at least at the `==` level but not at `===`.
 We could use the axes from one `YAXArray` as reference and `rebuild` all the others

 ````@example howdoi
 yax_list = [rebuild(yax_list[1], values(stocks[k])) for k in d_keys];